bhoov/hopfield-playground/README.md

 Unlike python, Julia has a longer start up time.
 This is because the code you write is immediately compiled.
 This also allows the code to run at near C-speeds and enables Pluto to have the interactive speeds you will shortly see.

+The environment is self contained in the notebook and will take a while to run the first time.